AgoraIO-Usecase/AgoraChat-UIKit-flutter/README.md

 }
 ```

-### Customize actions displayed upon a click of the plus symbol in the page.
+### Customize actions displayed upon a click of the plus symbol in the page

 ```dart
 class _MessagesPageState extends State<MessagesPage> {